aunroel/nhs_app/README.md

 For using both server and client side in development run both concurrently (in different terminals).

+## Mobile frameworks
+In order to access code for the iOS or Android, please switch to 'iOS' or 'android_branch' branch.

 ## Running client

 Worklfow is the same for windows and unix